 The first step to closing a deal is getting a lead to engage.
 Even for inbound leads, if the first communication isn’t perceived well (or read at all), you’ll have virtually no shot of closing that deal.

-Jeremey Donovan, SVP of Sales Strategy at Salesloft, looked at more than 3,000,000 emails sent from the Salesloft platform in the first half of 2020.
-From that analysis, he identified 16 data-driven tips for prospecting that he shared during Tenbound’s Virtual Sales Development Conference.
+Salesloft researchers reviewed more than 3,000,000 emails sent from the Salesloft platform in the first half of 2020.
+From that analysis, they identified 16 data-driven tips for prospecting.
 These insights will set you on a path to higher response rates and better communication with your prospects.

 Higher Email Response Rates Start Now